 - Submit an official, signed high school transcript.

-- Submit official ACT scores (typically on the high school transcript) or take the ACCUPLACER test.
+- Submit official ACT scores (typically on the high school transcript) or take the ACCUPLACER test at any Hind campus.

-- Submit a letter of recommendation from their high school principal or guidance counselor.
+- Submit this letter of recommendation form completed by the high school principal or guidance counselor.

 Important Things to Know